Back to experience

 How It Worked

 The platform used Angular, TypeScript, HTML, CSS, REST APIs, and enterprise delivery workflows.
-I contributed to user-facing components, API-connected screens, quality improvements, and accessibility-aligned implementation work.

 Key Decisions

-• Treated accessibility as part of the implementation, not a final polish task.
+- Treated accessibility as part of implementation.

 Challenges